Judge blocks 2 provisions in North Carolina’s new abortion law; 12-week near-ban remains in place

 U.S. District Judge Catherine Eagles issued an order halting enforcement of a provision to require surgical abortions that occur after 12 weeks — those for cases of rape and incest, for example — be performed only in hospitals, not abortion clinics.
 That limitation would have otherwise taken effect on Sunday.

 Short of successful appeals by Republican legislative leaders defending the laws, the order will remain in effect until a lawsuit filed by Planned Parenthood South Atlantic and a physician who performs abortions challenging the sections are resolved.
-The lawsuit also seeks to have clarified whether medications can be used during the second trimester to induce labor of a fetus that can’t survive outside the uterus.
+The lawsuit also seeks to clarify whether medications can be used during the second trimester to induce the labor of a fetus that can’t survive outside the uterus.

 The litigation doesn’t directly seek to topple the crux of the abortion law enacted in May after GOP legislators overrode Democratic Gov. Roy Cooper’s veto.
 North Carolina had a ban on most abortions after 20 weeks before July 1, when the law scaled it back to 12 weeks.